 Fixed Income Securities Risk.
 Fixed income securities are subject to credit risk and interest rate risk.
 Credit risk refers to the possibility that the issuer of a security will not make timely interest payments or repay the principal of the debt issued (i.e., default on its obligations).
 A downgrade or default on securities held by the Fund could adversely affect the Fund's performance.
 Generally, the longer the maturity and the lower the credit quality of a security, the more sensitive it is to credit risk.
-Interest rates risk refers to fluctuations in the value of a debt resulting from changes in the level of interest rates.
+Interest rate risk refers to fluctuations in the value of a debt resulting from changes in the level of interest rates.
 When interest rates go up, the prices of most debt instruments generally go down; and when interest rates go down, the prices of most debt instruments generally go up.
 Debt instruments with longer durations tend to be more sensitive to interest rate changes, typically making them more volatile.
 Interest rates have recently increased and may continue increasing, thereby heightening the risks associated with rising interest rates.

 Foreign Investments Risk.
 Investments in non-U.S. instruments may be less liquid than U.S. investments, may have less governmental regulation and oversight, and are typically subject to different investor protection standards.
 Investments in non-U.S. instruments may involve risk of loss due to foreign currency fluctuations and political or economic instability.
-Foreign market trading hours, clearance and settlement procedures, and holiday schedules may limit the Fund's ability to buy and sell investments.
+Foreign market trading hours also may have clearance and settlement procedures, and holiday schedules may limit the Fund's ability to buy and sell investments.
 These factors could result in a loss to the Fund.

 Concentration Risk.
-The Fund's assets are expected to be concentrated in carbon credit futures and its investments could react similarly to market developments.
-Thus, the Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries or sector.
-The prices and performance of carbon credit futures may be particularly affected by developments in the following sector:
+The Fund's investment exposures are expected to be concentrated in metal futures and its investments could react similarly to market developments.
+Thus, the Fund is subject to loss due to adverse occurrences that may affect metal futures.